Skip to content

 What does NOT get backed up

-• The Stream Widgets auth token
+• The Stream Widgets overlay and Stream Deck control tokens

 • System permissions, like Apple Music control and notifications